rokokoo/elfin_manipulator/README.md

 To use the image, run
 `docker run -it ghcr.io/rokokoo/elfin_manipulator:1.0`, but to get a graphical user-interface, you need to use [Rocker](https://github.com/osrf/rocker)

+To use the image with Rocker, run
+`rocker --nvidia --x11 --mode interactive ghcr.io/rokokoo/elfin_manipulator:1.0`